chevereto/vps/README.md

 ### Prepare Ubuntu

-The [prepare.sh](ubuntu/24.04/prepare.sh) script install the system stack (PHP, Apache HTTP Web server, MySQL Server, Composer, FFmpeg and Certbot) on Ubuntu.
+The [prepare.sh](ubuntu/24.04/prepare.sh) script install the system stack on Ubuntu.

 Reboot the VPS to make sure to apply any pending kernel updates: